Samford Bulldogs: Mascot and school colors

 Samford's intercollegiate athletics teams are nicknamed the Bulldogs, and the team was represented by a costumed bulldog, complete with spiked collar and nasty growl, at football and basketball games.
 This mascot named “Spike” was retired in 2017 and replaced by a in-collared bulldog named "Sam", who was introduced in 2017.
 The mascots have been known to appear at other competitions where Samford is competing.

 Even when it was Howard College, the school's colors were Red and Blue.
 Today, the red tends to be a bright color and the blue is usually depicted as a darker, navy blue.
 Both colors are primary (though, as the name of the student fan club, The Red Sea, and the name of the student newspaper, The Crimson, show that many Samford students lean toward red).

 Rivalries

-When Samford joined the Southern Conference it made new rivalries with its newfound conference foes.
+When Samford joined the Southern Conference it made new rivals with its conference foes.
 Their geographically closest conference opponents are Chattanooga and Mercer.

 Samford also contends against SEC powerhouses and fellow Alabama institutions Alabama and Auburn in some sports—and often fares well.
+For example, in 2021 the Women’s Soccer Team upset the Auburn Tigers 2-0 in the first round of the NCAA Tournament.

-For example, in 2006 the Samford baseball team defeated Auburn in the annual game at the Hoover Met and in 2010 the Samford basketball team defeated Auburn for the third time.
+In 2006 the Samford baseball team defeated Auburn in the annual game at the Hoover Met and in 2010 the Samford basketball team defeated Auburn for the third time.
 Samford's baseball team also defeated #21 Alabama in 2011.